jbcolby0063/til/c++/pass-pointer-by-reference.md

 // output
 // Before: 22
-// After: 0 // ptr is deleted even though we assigned new_ptr in passPtrByReference() function
+// After: 0 // "ptr" is deleted even though we assigned new_ptr in passPtrByReference() function
 ```

 Passing pointer by reference: